Trail-HEAD-Outfitters/SourceSherpa/README.md

 SourceSherpa supports **multi-stage question answering**, where each stage of the workflow can use the most appropriate storage or retrieval mechanism for the task.

 #### **Stage 1: Top-Level Feature Index (MongoDB)**
-- Provides a “table of contents” for the codebase.
+- Provides a "table of contents" for the codebase.
 - Powers broad, project-level questions:
-  - “What kinds of files/features/domains exist?”
+  - "What kinds of files/features/domains exist?"
-  - “How many web pages/controllers/services are there?”
+  - "How many web pages/controllers/services are there?"
 - Data is indexed as feature blocks, stored in MongoDB for fast, flexible lookups.

 #### **Stage 2: Semantic & Deep Code Retrieval (Qdrant + Embeddings)**
 - Handles detailed, code-specific queries:
-  - “What are all the fields in the Device domain?”
+  - "What are all the fields in the Device domain?"
-  - “How is authentication handled across projects?”
+  - "How is authentication handled across projects?"
 - Uses Qdrant as a vector store, enabling semantic/code similarity via embeddings (e.g., CodeBERT, MiniLM).

 #### **Design Pattern: Pluggable Storage Modules**
 - Each backend (Mongo, Qdrant, others) is a self-contained module under `src/storage/`.
-- The API (MCP) layer routes queries to one or more storage backends depending on the question’s stage and specificity.
+- The API (MCP) layer routes queries to one or more storage backends depending on the question's stage and specificity.
 - Supports easy expansion: add new storage or retrieval mechanisms without breaking the workflow.

 #### **Example Flow**
-1. **Initial question:** “What does this project do?”
+1. **Initial question:** "What does this project do?"
    - Answered using features index in Mongo.
-2. **Follow-up:** “Tell me more about the device domain.”
+2. **Follow-up:** "Tell me more about the device domain."
    - Answered using semantic search from Qdrant.
-3. **Deeper query:** “Show me methods for device validation.”
+3. **Deeper query:** "Show me methods for device validation."
    - Answered via additional indexing, code embeddings, or chunk-level search.

 ---